 Ana spoke to Gamespot about the release: "I started this as my final project in university for the master's degree program, and it was at a university more well-known for movies and stuff [National Film and Television School], and then when I put it on Oculus share, it got a lot of press," said Ribeiro.
 "People seemed to have liked it.
 It was more of a proof of concept to try and get a job, but then I decided to work on this game and get it a full release.
 It's been four years altogether.
 This is the dream.
 It actually has a lot of my life experiences in the game.
 I used to be a bad student, throwing paperballs, playing games in the background--it's all from a really personal place. "

-Fellow graduate, Laura Dodds has been nominated for the MCV Women in Games 2018 Rising Star of the Year – Development Award, an award that was won by NFTS graduate, Naomi Kotler in 2017.
-The ceremony takes place on the 11th May 2018.
+Fellow graduate, Laura Dodds received a nomination for the MCV Women in Games 2018 Rising Star of the Year – Development Award, an award that was won by NFTS graduate, Naomi Kotler in 2017.

 NFTS Games Design and Development students, Michael Murray and Shane Hou’s game, The Grandfather Machine and Jonathan Nielssen’s graduation game, Falling Sky received nominations for the Grads in Games, Student Game Award.

-And finally, Umwelt, a game made by Cupboard Games, which is run by graduates Paul Dillon and Jonathan Hatton and NFTS Co-Ordinator, Tony Evans was selected for this year's EGX Rezzed Leftfield Collection, an indie showcase 'that shines a light on games and projects that do things a little differently.'
+And finally, Umwelt, a game made by Cupboard Games, which is run by graduates Paul Dillon and Jonathan Hatton and NFTS Co-Ordinator, Tony Evans was selected for the EGX Rezzed Leftfield Collection, an indie showcase 'that shines a light on games and projects that do things a little differently.'

-If you would like to follow in our Games grads’ footsteps, come along to the upcoming course open day on the 16th May to find out more about this exciting course – www.nfts.co.uk/games
+If you would like to follow in our Games grads’ footsteps, find out more about this exciting course – www.nfts.co.uk/games